-runInNewWorkspace Service
+runInNewWorkspace

 Interface

-this.runInNewWorkspace(fn)
+await this.runInNewWorkspace(fn)

-• Returns: Promise resolving to the return value of the function
+- Promise resolving to function's return value

 Description